rijkt/rijkt.link/content/blog/backup-writeup.md

 {% end %}

 # Conclusion
+This project was a great personal success.
+Besides existential dread, it also eliminated some hangups regarding relying on proprietary software.
+While I still love FOSS, I also have to acknowledge my limited time and energy.
+Using a commercial NAS product allowed me to escape analysis paralysis and actually finishing the setup.

+By now I feel much more inclined to actually access and consume the various media I collected over the years.
+Removing technical barriers and providing a great user experience leads to great results.
+This rings true in a hobby project just as much as in a professional setting.

-The final piece in the puzzle to achieve true geo-redundancy was achieved this year, when I moved into a new town.
+The final piece in the puzzle to achieve true geo-redundant backups was achieved this year, when I moved to a new town.
 Now even earthquakes won't touch my backup.
 Next step: shoot my NAS into space.

-Feel much more inclined to read manga (easily accessible).
-Having a NAS opens up new automation possibilites.

-# Open Issues

-Data in syncthing has to be moved manually (eg. photos). maximising btrfs potential send/receive? restic/syncthing introduces redundancy (the bad kind).
-How to privately and easily send backups to friends' server? need to update and maintain restic container